 The application should be made in your home country, or the country where you are normally resident.

 The application costs £348 for both main applicants and dependants.
-Payment of a mandatory Immigration Health Surcharge must also be made at a cost of £150 for each year of the visa you will be issued.
+If your Tier 4 visa will be valid for more than 6 months, payment of a mandatory Immigration Health Surcharge must also be made at a cost of £300 for each year of the visa you will be issued.

 Please note that your Tier 4 application will be decided by UKVI on the basis of the information and documents you provide to them.
 The issue of a CAS does not guarantee a successful application.

 Step 7 - Submit your Tier 4 application online